streamnative/pulsar-hub/connectors/debezium-mysql-source/3.1.0.5/debezium-mysql-source.md

     database.server.name: "mydbserver"
 ```

-> * The configuration structure varies depending on how you create the AWS Kinesis sink connector.
+> * The configuration structure varies depending on how you create the Debezium mysql source connector.
     >  For example, some are **JSON**, some are **YAML**, and some are **Kubernetes YAML**.
 You need to adapt the configs to the corresponding format.
 >
 > * If you want to configure more parameters, see [Configuration Properties](#configuration-properties) for reference.